Microsoft Dynamics GP Year End Demo

 After payables, we go to fixed assets next.
 A couple things to pull out.
 If you’re on Dynamics GP 2013, there are separate 1099 address fields.
 There’s additional functionality that’s been added on the 1099 details window.
 There’s also some more edit-ability functions.
 There’s also … Don’t forget to print 1096, your vendor summary forms.
 I’m getting ahead of myself, here’s the beginning of fixed assets.
 After payables managements is closed, before we get to general ledger, if you have multiple books setup in your fixed assets system, they can be closed separately or you can do a mass close but all of your fixed asset books must be closed before you can do any processing and fixed assets for new year.
 You might be tempted to try and take a shortcut and just work on the internal book, because that’s the one that rolls the GL, but no, you need to get every book closed first.
 Then, we can start to go through the module.

 The fixed asset year-end close, what do we accomplish in this?
 Year-to-date maintenance is clear from the expand last maintenance date window.
 The quantity is copied to the Begin Quantity field in the Expand Quantity window.
 At the Asset Book windows, we’re going to do year-to-date depreciation get zeroed, cost bases gets copied over the Beginning Year Cost Field.
 Life to Date depreciation is copied to the Begin Reserve Field, and Salvage Value is copied over to Begin Salvage Value.
 In the Book Setup window, we’re going to take the current fiscal year, we’ll increase that for each closed book.
 In GP 2015, there’s a fixed asset year-end report got added.
-Not available in GP 2013, but 2015 and 2016 will have this.
 It’s simply a status report of all the assets that had been affected by the close process you’ve gone through.
 It’s very important, you must depreciate all the assets through final day of the current fixed asset year before you close the year.
 Make sure depreciation’s been run all the way through to the end of that year.

 Print out any report you’re going to need for the year you’re closing.
 Before I get the close process started.
 Again, make a backup, and then the KB article for the details on these steps.
 If you’re using our analytical accounting year product, there is a year-end close process there but it’s not really separate.
 It just automatically closes along with the GL, because analytical accounting is really an extension of the GL process, so you got to do both at the same time if you’re using that.
 If you have any steps you wan to check that AA data, make sure it’s accurate and complete.
 You need to do that prior to starting the close of the GL year.
 AA, just basically takes open year to historical information, updates the balance brought forward, et cetera, and then any dimensions in the year-end close that you choose to can be consolidated and tied to that balanced brought forward entry as well.